pofulu/sparkar-autofit/README.md

 Both [Patch](#for-patch-editor) and [Script](#for-script) version are included.

 You can also [Click Here to Download Sample Projects](https://yehonal.github.io/DownGit/#home?url=https://github.com/pofulu/sparkar-autofit/tree/master/AutofitDemo).
-The [PickerHandler](https://github.com/pofulu/sparkar-picker-handler) in demo projects is not necessary, it's just used for assist in demo.
+The [PickerHandler](https://github.com/pofulu/sparkar-picker-handler) in script-usage demo projects is not necessary, it's just used to assist in demo.